 Kennie: We’re relatively unique; there are a few substitutes but no direct competition.
 Most notably there is Tesla’s Powerwall which uses a lithium-ion battery to store electricity for later use.
 Our product stores as much energy as two of those.
 Two Powerwalls would cost about $7, 700 (CAD) plus installation costs.
 We anticipate selling our solution in the neighbourhood of $2,500.
 Lithium is quite pricey to mine and it’s really environmentally harmful; our solution produces no harmful ingredients.

-ONB: Let’s talk about the entrepreneurial ecosystem in New Brunswick.
+ONB: Let’s talk about New Brunswick’s entrepreneurial ecosystem.
 You recently participated in UNB’s Summer Institute, tell us about that.

-Kennie: The Summer Institute was incredible.
-It was a natural progression for us coming out of the Technology Management and Entrepreneurship (TME) program with our design project.
+Kennie: It was a natural progression for us coming out of the Technology Management and Entrepreneurship (TME) program with our design project.
 The Summer Institute takes engineering ideas, as well as those from artisans, and develops them into businesses.
-They do this via access to various mentors and designers, and a host of great workshops.
+They do this via access to various mentors and designers and a host of workshops.
 It was an interesting experience, working with so many people of varying skill sets.
 It’s eye-opening to see how businesses develop in similar ways, regardless of sector.

 ONB: Any other organizations supporting Stash in the early going?